DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 * LEFT CONTROL
 * ENTER

-And was used for testing early implementations of the device.
+and was used for testing early implementations of the device.
 It would take time to retrain the system so training all keys would be pointless to then retrain them again after a small update.
 In incredibly early implementations only two keys were used for training to garner enough knowledge about the capabilities of the implemented feature extraction techniques.
 These keys were:

 * SPACE
 * ENTER